Category Archives: ESL South Korea

 (A Personal Essay)

 My introduction would always include telling my students the nickname which I adopted with the intention of eliciting laughter whenever I deliver a talk – Tonitonipoponibananananapoponinomimayfofoni.
-(That’s inspired by the song “Name Game.”)
+(Inspired by Laura Branigan’s song entitled “Name Game.”)
 Amazingly, when I tell my students that and jokingly threaten them to memorize it if not they would fail in my subject, they would try very hard to repeat it after me and laugh at themselves if they wouldn’t be able to say it.

 Then I would add, “Whoever could say my nickname correctly will get an A+.”
 I don’t mean it of course.
 Luckily, up until this time, no one among those who tried succeeded.
 It was me who would always succeed – in getting their attention.